ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-21-git_basics.md

 		git push --set-upstream origin master

+   You need to enter your username and password [^3].

    You only need the `--set-upstream origin master` for the first time (it tells git which "branches" to associate with each other in local and remote).
 All further push operations will then simply be